If you’re an SEO enthusiast, then you’ve probably heard of SERP features.

 Site links usually show up for branded searches.

-An in-depth article is a longer, more detailed article that appears in the organic results.
+This is a longer, more detailed article that appears in the organic results.

 These articles are typically labeled as “In-Depth” and appear below the featured snippet on the results page, or at the bottom of the SERP: